 Understanding PSA testing is a key step in managing your health.
 If you have more questions or concerns, it's important to speak with a healthcare provider who can provide advice based on your specific health situation.

 Learning that a loved one is undergoing PSA testing for cancer can be a confusing and anxiety-inducing time, not just for the individual concerned, but also for their family and friends.
-The PSA test, a blood test used primarily to screen for prostate cancer, can be a crucial step in early detection and management of the disease.
+The PSA test, a blood test used primarily to screen for prostate cancer, can be a crucial step in the early detection and management of the disease.
 As a family member or friend, your support can be invaluable during this period, through diagnosis and treatment decisions if necessary.

 Educate Yourself: Begin by educating yourself about the PSA test, what the possible results mean, and the implications of those results.
 Understanding the basics of the test can help you provide accurate information, calm fears, and prepare for any outcomes.
 Reputable sources for this information include cancer research websites and medical journals.